 Instructions

-- In a small bowl sift together the flour and salt then set aside.
+- In a small bowl, sift together the flour, baking powder and salt, then set aside.

-- Transfer the dough on a work surface and knead till it all comes together while working in all the bits of flour on the counter.
-This should take no more then about 5 minutes.
+- Transfer the dough onto a work surface and knead till it all comes together in one cohesive ball.

 Rolling Out The Dough With Pasta Machine